The views expressed by the host on this program, documented to be almost always right, 99.1% of the time.

 You will see them confirmed, quote unquote.

-Team Obama dishes out profane proclamations to eager media.
+Tim Obama dishes out profane proclamations to eager media.

 What's with all the X-rated language?

-Let's I mean let's just the Democrats are showing us who they are.
+Let's, I mean, let's just, the Democrats are showing us who they are.

-And now all of a sudden, all this cussing is a good thing.
+And now all of a sudden, all this cussing is a good thing, sort of like lying was a good thing during the Clinton years.

-President Barack Obama called Rep star Kanye West a jackass.
+President Barack Obama called rep star Kanye West a jackass.

-Vice President Joe Biden told a senator to give me an F-bombing break.
+Vice President Joe Biden told a senator to give me an F-bomb-ing break.

 Economic advisor Christina Romer declared that Americans had yet to have their holy shh excrement moment over the economy.